nirsky/react-native-scaling-example/README.md

 });
 ```

-And of course, what you all been waiting for, the result:
+And of course, what you have all been waiting for... the result:
 <div>
     <img src="images/iphoneviewport.png" height="450" hspace="20"/>
     <img src="images/tabletviewport.png" height="450" hspace="20"/>
 </div>
 <br/>
-Beside needing to do some calculation and having weird numbers around, pretty neat and easy right?
+Besides needing to do some calculation and having weird numbers around, pretty neat and easy, right?
 But little did you know..
 You show your designer how it looks on the tablet and he thinks the buttons are too big and the box's
 width should be reduced.
 What can you do?
 If you reduce the viewports it will affect the iPhone as well.<br/>

-One option is to do some something like HTML's `media-query` using [PixelRatio](https://facebook.github.io/react-native/docs/pixelratio.html),
+One option is to do something like HTML's `media-query` using [PixelRatio](https://facebook.github.io/react-native/docs/pixelratio.html).
-but as I said, I'm lazy and I don't want to write everything 2 or more times, what can I do?
+But as I said, I'm lazy and I don't want to write everything 2 or more times, what can I do?

 <p align="center">
     <img src="images/meme.jpg" height="250"/>
 </p>

  <h3>Method 3: Scaling Utils</h3>
- Here at Soluto, we wrote these 3 simple functions that makes our scaling so much easier:
+ Here at Soluto, we wrote these 3 simple functions that make our scaling so much easier:
   ```javascript
 import { Dimensions } from 'react-native';
 const { width, height } = Dimensions.get('window');